juanjdp1983/user-app/README.md

 Here you can execute any select instruction on the database tables to visualize the data.

-Below are some basic sequence and flowcharts to understand user registration.
+Below are some basic sequences and flowcharts to understand user registration.

 ![Alt text](flow.png?raw=true "flowchart")

 ![Alt text](sequence.png?raw=true "sequence diagram")

-## Copyright

-Released under the Apache License 2.0.
-See the [LICENSE](https://github.com/codecentric/springboot-sample-app/blob/master/LICENSE) file.